Customer Reviews

 Size of Rocks Processed

 The UV-10 can process larger rocks.
 We have tumbled rocks up to about 4x3x2 inches (three or four rocks this size can be added to a batch of small-size material < 1" diameter).
-LOTS of small size material is REQUIRED for padding or the big rocks will hammer each other, producing chips, bruises and angular rock fragments that will scratch every other rock in the batch.
-The Lot-o barrel has a round opening about 2 1/4" in diameter.
-A couple rocks nearly that size can be run if the rest of the load is < 3/4" material.
-Small size material is always required to cushion large rocks and deliver grit to their surfaces.
+LOTS of small-size material is REQUIRED for padding; otherwise, the big rocks will hammer each other, producing chips, bruises, and angular rock fragments that will scratch every other rock in the batch.
+The Lot-O barrel has a round opening about 2 1/4" in diameter.
+A couple of rocks nearly that size can be tumbled if the rest of the load is < 3/4" material.
+Small-size material is always required to cushion large rocks and deliver grit to their surfaces.

 How Easily Can the Rocks Be Checked?

-Two parts of the Lot-o-Tumbler barrel are stubborn for retaining grit.
+Two parts of the Lot-O-Tumbler barrel are stubborn for retaining grit.
 One is the small well at the bottom of the barrel.
-It is hollow and small rocks and ceramic pellets can lodge there along with grit.
-These can contaminate polishing step.
+It is hollow, and small rocks and ceramic pellets can lodge there along with grit.
+These can contaminate the polishing step.
 This is so hard to clean without risking damage to the barrel that I have a separate barrel used only for the polishing step.
-Another area that retains grit is at the top of the barrel where the rough lip has lots of crevasses where grit can hide.
+Another area that retains grit is at the top of the barrel, where the rough lip has lots of crevasses where grit can hide.
 This can be scrubbed vigorously with a toothbrush.

 Which One Produces a Superior Polish?

-The Lot-o-Tumbler has a small "well" in the bottom of the barrel where ceramics and small rocks always get stuck - along with mud and grit from the tumbling process.
-When I first started using the Lot-o I would dig these out with a screwdriver before the polishing step to be sure that grit did not carry into the polishing step.
-Then I realized that the screwdriver was abusing the barrel.
+The Lot-O-Tumbler has a small "well" in the bottom of the barrel where ceramics and small rocks always get stuck - along with mud and grit from the tumbling process.
+When I first started using the Lot-O I would dig these out with a screwdriver before the polishing step to be sure that grit did not carry into the polishing step.
+Then I realized that the screwdriver was damaging the barrel.
 So, now I use a separate barrel dedicated only to polishing.
-There is also some rough rubber on the rim of the Lot-o-Tumbler barrel that must scrubbed thoroughly with a toothbrush to remove grit between steps.
+There is also some rough rubber on the rim of the Lot-O-Tumbler barrel that must be scrubbed thoroughly with a toothbrush to remove grit between steps.

-Be sure to scrub the foam pad under the UV-10 lid with a brush and rinse thoroughly before the grit dries.
-If you allow the grit to dry it will be very hard to remove.
+The UV-10 lid has a foam pad on the underside that should be scrubbed with a brush and rinsed thoroughly before the grit dries.
+If you allow the grit to dry, it will be very hard to remove.

 Which One Do I Use?

 I have both of these machines at our warehouse.
 They are side-by-side in our work area.
-I almost always run the Lot-o because I prefer to tumble smaller quantities of rock and because of the noise.
+I almost always run the Lot-O because I prefer to tumble smaller quantities of rock and because it makes less noise.

 I use the UV-10 if I have larger rocks or have a larger quantity to process.
-I would rather clean-up the UV10 for a single run of rocks rather than run the Lot-o Single for two batches (twice as much time required).
+I would rather clean up the UV10 for a single run of rocks than run the Lot-O Single for two batches (twice as much time required).

 I would run the UV-10 a lot more if I had an outbuilding where it could run without being heard (as long as the temperature out there is above freezing).